-To date, not one high level bank executive, has been prosecuted for misdeeds related to the 2008 Financial Crisis.
-This despite plenty of the shareholders SEC officials are supposed to be protecting having lost their shirts.
+To date, not one high-level bank executive has been prosecuted for misdeeds related to the 2008 Financial Crisis.
+This is despite plenty of the shareholders SEC officials are supposed to be protecting having lost their shirts.
 SEC bureaucrats either bungled or turned a blind eye to Bernie Madoff’s Ponzi scheme.

-To cap it off, a high-profile story which broke in 2010 uncovered agency staff and contractors spending an inordinate amount of time watching pornography on the job.
+To cap it off, a high-profile story that broke in 2010 uncovered agency staff and contractors spending an inordinate amount of time watching pornography on the job.

-Office of Inspector General investigators looked at a 5-year period and found 33 people had violated policy by watching X-rated content on federal computers.
-During these years, Madoff’s con was reaching its peak and Wall Street banks were busily selling mortgage backed securities stuffed with fraudulent loans to pension funds.
+Office of Inspector General investigators looked at 5 years and found 33 people had violated policy by watching X-rated content on federal computers.
+During these years, Madoff’s con was reaching its peak and Wall Street banks were busily selling mortgage-backed securities stuffed with fraudulent loans to pension funds.
 You would think leadership there might be embarrassed.

-JP Morgan, Redfearn’s former employer, served as Madoff’s banker and has been involved in a number of questionable affairs.
+JP Morgan, Redfearn’s former employer, served as Madoff’s banker and has been involved in several questionable affairs.
 Laurence Kotlikoff from Forbes suggested the bank may be "America’s Most Corrupt."

-Until the SEC and its people prove they actually care about keeping the investment banks and financial insiders honest, they should probably do their hiring somewhere besides Wall Street.
-Otherwise people will understandly assume federal regulators are there to protect powerful firms under their jurisdiction, and not Americans at large.
+Until the SEC and its people prove they care about keeping the investment banks and financial insiders honest, they should probably do their hiring somewhere besides Wall Street.
+Otherwise, people will understandably assume federal regulators are there to protect powerful firms under their jurisdiction, and not Americans at large.